 1. Apply for status matches

 Airlines want to steal business from one another, so they periodically run status match promotions or challenges to entice customers to focus on their business.
-The usual requirement is that you have current Gold or Platinum status with an airline outside of the same airline alliance, as alliance members do not want to be in-fighting (but they sometimes do).
+The usual requirement is that you have current Gold or Platinum status with an airline outside of the same airline alliance, as alliance members do not want to engage in infighting (but they sometimes do).

-An example of a status match promotion is this one from United in June 2016.
+An example of a status match promotion is this one from United.

 Checking out StatusMatcher.com will save you time, as forum members post about whether their status request was matched or denied.